mike-koch/Mods-for-HESK/README.md

 </table>

 ## Download
-You can download Mods for HESK via two ways:
- - **Stable Releases:** Commits that have a release tag associated with a commit are considered releases.
-You can click on "releases" on the top of the repo, and then click the green button to download.
- - **Bleeding-edge Releases:** You can also download the latest, bleeding-edge version of Mods for HESK by simply clicking "download as zip" to the right of the repository.
-This will download an exact copy of this branch in its current state, which may be contain bugs/other issues.
-This is not recommended for a production use.
+The latest version available for download can be downloaded from https://mods-for-hesk.mkochcs.com.
+The `master` branch will always contain the latest release.

 ## Installation
-Visit [http://mods-for-hesk.mkochcs.com/download.php](http://mods-for-hesk.mkochcs.com/download.php) for installation instructions.
+Visit [https://mods-for-hesk.mkochcs.com/download.php](https://mods-for-hesk.mkochcs.com/download.php) for installation instructions.

 ## Languages / Support
-Please visit http://developers.phpjunkyard.com/viewforum.php?f=19 for translation instructions and support.
+Please visit https://developers.phpjunkyard.com/viewforum.php?f=19 for translation instructions and support.
 Mods for HESK translations are available at http://mods-for-hesk.mkochcs.com.

 ## Browser Compatibility
-This list may be incomplete.
-Please leave a note on the PHP Junkyard forums for additional browser compatibility information.
- - **Google Chrome 33+:** Compatible
- - **Mozilla Firefox 28+:** Compatible
- - **Internet Explorer 6/7:** *NOT* Compatible
- - **Internet Explorer 8:** *PARTIAL* Compatibility
- - **Internet Explorer 9+:** Compatible

-_There are no intentions of making Mods for HESK compatible with Internet Explorer 6 or 7, or any browser that is 2 or more major revisions older than its latest version._
+Mods for HESK is compatible with the following browsers:

+- IE 11 / Edge
+- Chrome (Current Version - 2 previous major revisions)
+- Firefox (Current Version - 2 previous major revisions)
+- Opera (Current Version - 2 previous major revisions)
+- Safari (Current Version - 2 previous major revisions)

+It is possible that older browsers may or may not work with Mods for HESK.
+ However, support will not be provided for older browsers.

 ## Versioning
-Mods for HESK will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:

 `<major>.<minor>.<patch>`